cookerwatcher/AutoCaz/README.md

 1. Make sure OBS is running before starting AutoCaz

 2. Select a OBS source from the drop down box, eg.  Guru Project Matilda.
 (Note: known issue, sometimes crashes when changing between sources, so pick the right one).
 Leave the resolution lower to increase the facial detection speed, increase to improve detections.

 3. Check the "Run Face Recognition" box to start.
 Face recognition is a slow process, the whole GUI slows down too.
 Expect 2-3 FPS

 4. You should see faces with black boxes around them for unknown people.
 Click the black box of the person you want to recognize.

-(Note: known issue, the UI is slow, hold the mouse button down longer than you think is necessary for a click).

-It will be added to the Catalog as "Unknown"
+It will be added to the Catalog as "Unknown".

-5. You can then Name the person, and click Save.
+5. You can then Name the person, and click Save Person.

-You can select an image to place over that person, using the Overlay Image button.
+6. You can select an image (transparent png and animated gif work well) to place over that persons face, using the Overlay Image button.
 Press Save.
 Then use the offset and scale controls to position it in realtime, then save when happy.

-6. Adjust the Threshold setting to lower for a stricter face match to the catalog, higher is less strict.
-There is usually a sweet spot.
+7. Adjust the Threshold setting to lower for a stricter face match to the catalog, higher is less strict.
+There is usually a sweet spot to be found for different sources.

-7. If you are not getting any detections, increase the Resolution (slows down) or lower the threshold (higher value)
+8. If you are not getting any detections, increase the Resolution (slows down) or lower the recogntion threshold (higher value 0 is very strong, 1 is very loose)

 **Tips:**

-* The UI can be slow as balls.
-Stop face detection while editing the catalog and getting setup, when setup and running properly, you should not need to use the UI much except tweaking the threshold.
+* Stop face detection while editing the catalog and getting setup, when setup and running properly, you should not need to use the UI much except tweaking the threshold.

+* Don't store too many or faces which are not needed, it will impact comparison performance.

-* It's only good for front on faces mostly, and not a fan of glasses.
-You may need to manually Caz sometimes as usual.
+* It's only designed for front on faces mostly, and not a fan of glasses, hats and beanies some times.
+Your millage may vary.
+You may need to manually Caz in desperate times.

-* If it crashes... check task manager / top for any hung python processess and kill them, the capture might still be going and fill up your ram.
+* If it crashes... check task manager / top for any hung python processess and kill them, the capture might still be going.
-* It's pretty reliable except for changing sources, so try to pick the correct source the first time and avoid changing or quit first.